Marvin-YYC/T-Display-Weather-Node---ECCC/README.md

 This device updates WX info every 15 minutes and the 'Alerts' fetch every 20 minutes.

 The 'Alert' text is colour coded to match the alert status.
 Grey text indicates 'no active Alerts'.
-Blue text for 'Special' weather statements, Yellow text for Yellow 'Alerts', etc.
+Blue text for 'Special' weather statements, Yellow text for
-Jan 6/25 Added RGB LED Alert to the code.
-There is no onboard RGB LED so you will need to add your own common-cathode RGB LED.
-Red GPIO 25 via 220–330Ω resistor, Green GPIO 26 via resistor, Blue GPIO 27 via resistor, Cathode GND common ground.
-The LED flashes 3 times when an alert is initially received using the same colours as noted for the alert text.
+Yellow 'Alerts', etc.

 Jan 5/26
-    Added vertical layout, so i could make the text larger.
+Added horizontal layout cpp, so I could make the text larger.
 Looks better and is much easier to read.
 Also with the additional pages I was able to add more data.
-    FYI: Sometime ECCC doesn't provide all the data for each field during every update.
+FYI: Sometimes ECCC doesn't provide all the data for each field during every update.
 If lines are blank, it is not an error, but just that the data wasn't availble during that update.
 For example if there are no wind gusts, the field will show "--" if "MSNG" appears it is becuse ECCC didn't send the data but did update the line with MSNG.

+Jan 6/25
+Added RGB LED Alert to the code.
+There is no onboard RGB LED so you will need to add your own common-cathode RGB LED.
+Red GPIO 25 via 220–330Ω resistor, Green
+GPIO 26 via resistor, Blue GPIO 27 via resistor, Cathode GND common ground.
+The LED flashes 3 times when an alert is initially received using the same colours as noted for the alert text.

 GO HERE>> https://dd.weather.gc.ca/today/observations/swob-ml/latest/  ->> to obtain the the SWOB Weather feed for your local weather station or airport.
 Note: Not all data fields are available for all stations all the time.
 Fields showing "--" may not be available for all fetches.